CCTV in Newark and Sherwood

 Registration of CCTV Cameras

-There is a legal requirement for organisations that process and collect CCTV images, under the Data Protection Act, to register their premises with the Information Commissioner’s Office (ICO).
+There is a legal requirement for organisations that process and collect CCTV images, under the General Data Protection Regulation 2016, to register their premises with the Information Commissioner’s Office (ICO).

 Most organisations and businesses will be required to pay an annual notification fee of £35 and provide details about the types of personal information they process.